while-self-compiler/compiler-pipeline/README.md

 A Compiler to compile a theoretical minimal protolanguage called WHILE to WebAssembly (WASM).
 It includes 2 main stages of bootstrapping:
 - Stage 1: A minimal compiler that compiles a simple WHILE language to WASM written in Python.
 - Stage 2: A WHILE to WASM compiler written in WHILE.
     - To make it easier to write the compiler in WHILE, the language is extended to E-WHILE (Extended WHILE).

+## Demo

+As a demo you can already visit the [online editor](https://www.valenzelektron.com/projects/self_compiler/webapp/index.html) which runs completely on the client.

 ## Contents
 - [A WHILE to WASM compiler in WHILE](#a-while-to-wasm-compiler-in-while)